 Although there are many different jobs that require Python programming skills, they have one thing in common: they tend to pay very well.
 That’s probably because employers are having a hard time finding Python talent across a number of industries.

-A Web Developer is responsible for programming code that tells websites how to operate.
-Web Developers typically specialize in either “front end” (“client-side”) development or “back end” (“server-side”) development, with the most sought-after development professionals, called “Full-Stack Developers,” working in both.
+Web Developers typically specialize in either “front-end” (“client-side”) development or “back-end” (“server-side”) development, with the most sought-after development professionals, called “Full-Stack Developers,” working in both.

 Python Developers often work server side, either writing logic or developing the platform.
 Typically, they are responsible for deploying applications and working with development and design teams to build websites or applications that suit the user’s needs.